nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/bean_validation.rst

 Use groups of Bean Validation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The Bean Validation (JSR349) specification allows you to limit the rules used for validation to a specific group by specifying a group at the time of validation execution.
+Jakarta Bean Validation specification allows you to limit the rules used for validation to a specific group by specifying a group at the time of validation execution.
 Nablarch also provides APIs that allow group specification in Bean Validation.

 The usage method is shown below.